 Microwave repairs are always done on site at your house and we make sure to treat your house with care making sure not to damage anything and we clean up after we are done.

-We repair All types of Microwaves in and around Gauteng, We are highly experienced in Microwave servicing and maintenance.
+We are highly experienced in Microwave servicing and maintenance.
 We are qualified and experienced to provide support and repair different types and models of Microwaves, be it built in, integrated or free standing

 It’s quite normal for some problems to arise during the life of your microwave oven.
 When it comes time to decide whether to repair or not, our office staff and technicians will give you their honest and knowledgeable opinion whether you should repair or buy new or even have us come to your house for an evaluation.
 Whether to replace or repair will depend on the cost of the repair versus the replacement cost to buy and install a new unit.